 The head of the department is Professor Terese Løvås.
-The position's supervision is by Professor James Dawson.
+The position’s day-to-day project management and supervision is by Professor Terese Løvås and Dr Tian Li.

 Main duties and responsibilities

 The PhD-position's main objective is to qualify for work in research positions.
-The qualification requirement is completion of a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in fluid mechanics or classical mechanics with a grade of B or better in terms of NTNU’s grading scale.
-Applicants with no letter grades from previous studies must have an equally good academic foundation.
-Applicants who are unable to meet these criteria may be considered only if they can document that they are particularly suitable candidates for education leading to a PhD degree.
+The qualification requirement is completion of a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in chemical or mechanical engineering with a grade of B or better in terms of NTNU’s grading scale.
+Motivation for fundamental scientific research of practical relevance is essential.
+Genuine interest in mathematical modelling and programming is a prerequisite, but direct experience with code development in C++, CFD simulation of multiphase reacting flow, combustion modelling, and GPU programming will be prioritized.

 The appointment is to be made in accordance with the regulations in force concerning State Employees and Civil Servants and national guidelines for appointment as PhD, postdoctor and research assistant

 NTNU is committed to following evaluation criteria for research quality according to The San Francisco Declaration on Research Assessment - DORA.

 - Good written and oral English language skills